Black Ice: The Lethal Street Drug You Need to Know About

 Black ice is a slang term for a potent, street-made form of methamphetamine that carries a higher risk of harm due to how it’s made.

-Some batches are cut with toxic chemicals like battery acid or paint thinner, which makes them even more dangerous.
+• Some batches are cut with toxic chemicals (battery acid, paint thinner), making them even more dangerous.

 How Is Black Ice Used?